Duluth’s Gateway Urban Renewal Program

-Many of the razed buildings had once been significant architectural and cultural landmarks, including the McKay Hotel, Holland Hotel, Spalding Hotel, and Lyceum Theatre.
-Most, however, were not, and many contributed to the Bowery’s social ills.
+While the razed buildings included architectural and cultural land- marks like the Lyceum, the Spalding, and the Soo Line Depot, most were insignificant.
+Others had indeed contributed to the Bowery’s problems.
 They included the Cleft Hotel, Grace Hotel, Saratoga Hotel, Perovich Hotel, Hill Hotel, Hotel Liberty, Royal Hotel, Park Hotel, First Street Hotel, Sixth Avenue Hotel, Fifth Avenue Hotel and Lamplighter Lounge, Rex Hotel and Eagle Tavern, Salena Hotel and Tavern, The Classy Lumberjack, Green’s Crystal Terrace, Pal’s Corner Tavern, Soder’s Bar, the original Club Saratoga, and the Union Liquor Depot.
+But their destruction simply displaced the problems, as Bowery inhabitants moved to the West End and eastern downtown along First Street.

 Other businesses fell as well: The Moose Lodge Hall, Chief Motors auto storage, M & M Supply Company, Mork Food Supply, Minnesota Woolen Company, Dove Clothing Company, Al’s Grill, and the St. Paul Restaurant.
 The Union Gospel Mission, which was there to help the Bowery’s residents, also came down, as did two houses.
 The 1894 fire station on First Street and a gas station on Superior Street were supposed to remain, as were the Holland House and Fifth Avenue Hotel, but in the end all were demolished.
 The Soo Line Depot was to be saved and turned into the Saint Louis County Heritage and Arts Center but its basement filled with water, damaging the foundation beyond repair.
 The Union Depot, slated for demolition, became the Center.